SheetJS/docs.sheetjs.com/docz/docs/03-demos/22-vue.md

 [VueJS](https://vuejs.org/) is a JS library for building user interfaces.

-This demo tries to cover common Vue data flow ideas and strategies.
+This demo covers common VueJS data flow ideas and strategies.
 Single-File Components (SFC) and VueJS familiarity is assumed.

 Other demos cover general VueJS deployments, including: